igrr/astyle_py/README.md

 ## Supported Astyle versions

 This python wrapper bundles multiple copies of Astyle, you can choose which one to use:
-- In the CLI: via `--astyle-version` argument
+- In the CLI: via `--astyle-version=VERSION` argument
 - If you are using a rules file: using `version` key
 - When using astyle_py as a library: by passing the version to `Astyle()` constructor